cawfree/Dynamic-Time-Warping/README.md

 # Dynamic-Time-Warping
-This Android application demonstrates how the [Dynamic Time Warping (DTW)](https://pdfs.semanticscholar.org/05a2/0cde15e172fc82f32774dd0cf4fe5827cad2.pdf) algorithm can be applied to recognizing the _shape_ of accelerometer waveform data.
-This is a very useful ability to have for applications which need to interpret time-domain signals, such as physical gestures.
+This Android application demonstrates how the [Dynamic Time Warping (DTW)](https://pdfs.semanticscholar.org/05a2/0cde15e172fc82f32774dd0cf4fe5827cad2.pdf) algorithm can be applied to recognizing the _shape_ of waveform data.
+This is a very useful ability to have for applications which need to interpret time-domain signals, such as physical gestures from an accelerometer.

 ![Dynamic Time Warping Example](http://i.imgur.com/iVxVr0B.png)